Real-Dev-Squad/docs/docs/profile-service/api-contracts.md

     ```

 - Internal Server Error (HTTP Status 500 Internal Server Error):
 - If there is an error in generating the hash, the response will be:

-    ```
+    ```json
     HTTP/1.1 500 Internal Server Error
     Content-Type: application/json